15 Top-Rated Things to Do in Jupiter, FL

 The picturesque DuBois Pioneer Home lies quietly in DuBois Park.
 Set back from the beach atop a hill, it's easy to miss if you're focused on the main reason people visit this area - the water.
 Take time from your sunbathing to walk over and admire the Victorian Shingled home; you'll be more than happy you did.

 Built by pioneers Harry and Susan DuBois in 1898, this lovely historic building is one of the oldest surviving homes in Palm Beach County.
-Known locally as "House on the Hill," it is listed on the National Register of Historic Places.
+Known locally as "House on the Hill," it is listed on the National Register of Historic Places and is an attraction worth visiting.

 The home was built upon the Jupiter Inlet Midden I, an ancient shell mound built by Native Americans known as the Jeaga.
 It was once the village of Hobe and began as a one-story house before being enlarged to account for the expanding family.

-Insider's tip: Docent-guided tours are offered Tuesday and Thursdays from 10am to 1pm.
+Insider's tip: Docent-guided tours are offered Wednesdays and Thursdays from 10am to 1pm.

 Address: DuBois Park, 19075 DuBois Road, Jupiter, Florida